 What is an implied warranty of habitability?

 As a tenant, you have a right to a safe, decent, and sanitary place to live.
 The implied warranty of habitability is a legal duty imposed on residential landlords that a rental unit has to comply with State building and sanitary codes in order for people to live there.
-If a premises is in violation of these codes, and a tenant is injured, the landlord can be held liable for the injury under this implied warranty.
+If a premise is in violation of these codes, and a tenant is injured, the landlord can be held liable for the injury under this implied warranty.
 It is not a warranty that can be waived.

 Does this warranty extend to guests of tenants?